keanuklennerdev/sw6pluginguide/README.md

 ***Don't forget to stay synchronized with composer.json and composer.lock from your VCS and add changes if you add or remove modules!!!***

 #### Create custom plugins
 A shopware6 plugin needs a plugin base class and a composer.json to work properly.
+You are able to generate those with the shopware6 toolbox plugin for phpstorm.
-You can find templates for those files in the [repository](https://github.com/keanuklennerdev/sw6plugins/tree/main/ConnePluginName).
+You can also find templates for those files in the [repository](https://github.com/keanuklennerdev/sw6plugins/tree/main/ConnePluginName).

 To make the plugin work in the shop use these [shopware console commands](https://docs.shopware.com/en/shopware-6-en/tutorials-and-faq/shopware-cli):